Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Numerical Results

-For asymmetric periodic 2-pulses $(X_0 \neq X_1)$, the interaction eigenvalue pattern depends completely on the integer $m_0$ from the periodic parameterization.
+Next, we compute the spectrum of $\partial_x \calE''(q_2)$ by discretizing the linear operator using Fourier spectral differentiation matrices and using Matlab's \texttt{eig} function (\cref{fig:KdV5eigs1}).
+For asymmetric periodic 2-pulses $(X_0 \neq X_1)$, the interaction eigenvalue pattern depends only on the integer $m_0$ from the periodic parameterization.
 For $m_0 = 0$, the interaction eigenvalues are real, and for $m_0 = 1$, the interaction eigenvalues are purely imaginary (the real part of the eigenvalues computed with \texttt{eig} is less than $10^{-9}$).
-We can also compute the interaction eigenvalues for symmetric periodic 2-pulses (\cref{fig:periodiceigbif}, right panel), which shows that at each pitchfork bifurcation point, an eigenvalue bifurcation occurs, where a pair of interaction eigenvalues collides at 0 and switches from real to purely imaginary (or vice versa).
+We can also compute the interaction eigenvalues for symmetric periodic 2-pulses (\cref{fig:periodiceigbif}, left panel).
+At each pitchfork bifurcation point, an eigenvalue bifurcation occurs, where a pair of interaction eigenvalues collides at 0 and switches from real to purely imaginary (or vice versa).
 The full interaction eigenvalue pattern (up to the first Krein bubble) is shown in the center panel of \cref{fig:KdV5periodicMP}.

-Next, we compute the essential spectrum eigenvalues for periodic single and double pulses using \texttt{eig} and compare the results to the leading order formulas from \cref{theorem:1pess} and \cref{theorem:2peigsassym}.
-Plotting the log of absolute value of the error versus $\log m$ and constructing a least squares linear regression line (\cref{fig:DP2esslogerror}), the absolute error is proportional to $m^3$, with a relative error in the exponent of less than 0.02.
+We then compute the essential spectrum eigenvalues for periodic single pulses using \texttt{eig}, and compare the results to the leading order formula from \cref{theorem:1pess}.
+Plotting the log of absolute value of the error versus $\log m$ and constructing a least squares linear regression line (\cref{fig:periodiceigbif}, right panel), the absolute error is proportional to $m^3$, with a relative error in the exponent of less than 0.02, as predicted by \cref{theorem:1pess}.
+The results are similar for periodic double pulses using the leading order formula from \cref{theorem:2peigsassym}.

-Finally, we look at what happens when we increase the periodic domain parameter $X$.
+Next, we look at what happens when we increase the periodic domain parameter $X$ using parameter continuation with AUTO.
 As predicted by \cref{th:Kreinbubble}, there is a brief instability bubble when the first essential spectrum eigenvalue collides with the imaginary interaction eigenvalue (\cref{fig:kreinbubble1}).
+If $p$ and $c$ in \cref{KdV5eq4} are related by